XiaoMi/themis/readme.md

 ## Future Works

 1. Optimize the memory usage of RegionServer.
-Persistent locks of committed transactions should be removed from memory so that only need to keep persistent locks of un-committed transactions in memory.
+Persistent locks of committed transactions should be removed from memory so that only keeping persistent locks of un-committed transactions in memory.
 2. When reading from a transaction, merge the the local mutation of the transaction with committed transactions from server-side.
 3. Support different ioslation levels.
-4. Use a different family to save commit information and compare the performance with the current way.
+4. Use a different family to save commit information and compare the performance with the current way(currently, we save commit information under the same family with data column).
 5. Commit secondary rows in background to improve latency.
 6. Release the correctness validate program AccountTransfer.